k1kolev/info/features/logistics/inventory-management.md

 > Examples are countless, like work clothing and PPE for operators and technicians, samples and on-display products, or consumables for product repairs and warranty services.
 >
 > These are necessary for businesses to run their everyday operations in a smooth and uninterrupted way, and to increase the quality of their services as well.

+## Managing your inventory with @@name platform

+**Inventory Management System in @@name** enables you to view and track all your inventory items and their movements through stores and dates.

+The system helps you carry out all operations involving stores and stock, such as:

+* Receipt, issue, and transfer of goods
+* Inventory check-ups (wall-to-wall)
+* Cost entry, automated calculating, and automated applying of corrections
+* Store management

+Moreover, the system generates reports based on the records for all product storage and movements:

+* Current product availability
+* Products and quantities by date
+* Stock movements - detailed chronological and summary reports
+* Lot tracking

+Your inventory's operations and reports records are itemized and arranged in a tabular form, presented with the items' relevant parameters.
+This enables your teams to navigate through and perceive all product availability and movements quickly and easily.

+You can adjust your reporting to display as compact or as detailed as necessary for the current tasks.

+The all-around view provided by the **Inventory Management of @@name** makes it the **single source of information** about **what**, **where**, and **how much** of everything is or has been available.

+Inventory management is a core component of @@name, integrated deeply with other system modules and apps.
+It is the central place where you manage and document your company's product availability and movements between your stores.

+The inventory module communicates with other modules, such as Accounting, Procurement, Production, and CRM, to automate

+* Store orders and store transactions
+* Transfers between stores
+* Inventory check-ups (wall-to-wall)

+* Current product availability
+* Store movements by date (chronology)
+* Store availability by date

+This way you stay in tune with

+The products can be ordered, grouped and sorted by throughout a business's stores, itemized by product and

 ## Inventory management's crucial importance in your business